-Carrier Access Billing System.
-A computer-based system for maintaining records of toll usage and tariff information, updated daily from service orders, payments and adjustments.
-CABS produces billing information for access charges associated with Interlata calls.
+Carrier Access Billing System is also known as CABS.
+It’s a computer-based system for maintaining records of toll usage and tariff information.
+It’s updated daily from service orders, payments and adjustments.
+Moreover, CABS produces billing information for access charges associated with Interlata calls.

-A completed communication between two stations on a network.
+A call is the term used for a completed communication between two stations on a network.

 Call Accounting System

-The phone system your company purchases or leases may be equipped with call accounting.
-This equipment is included in some expensive phone systems and will keep track of outbound calls by extension and department and, among other functions, can be set up to run a traffic study.
+A call accounting system (CAS) is a piece of equipment or may be part of your business phone system used to keep track of outbound calls by extension and department.
+It may be set up to run a traffic study.
 Check with a call accounting system provider for the features available.

-A supplementary ISDN service that allows multiple incoming calls.
+A call appearance is a supplementary ISDN service that allows multiple incoming calls.
 Each directory number can have multiple call appearances, depending on the switch type.

-The term used in a traffic or busy study for an attempted inbound call or an originating outbound call.
-These calls are not always completed therefore the term attempt is used.
+A call attempt is the term used in a traffic or busy study for an attempted inbound call or an originating outbound call.

-This LEC service feature blocks all telephone calls 24 hours per day, or just at particular times.
+A Call Block is a service feature blocking all telephone calls 24 hours per day, or just at particular times.

-Generally a fee based service.
-The feature is activated when dialing directory assistance.
-The caller is asked whether they would like for their call to be completed.
-If the caller replies yes, then the call is forwarded directly to the desired number requested.
-If reply is no, then the caller must write down or memorize the number and dial the call themselves.
+A call completion is generally a fee based service used when dialing directory assistance to complete your call.
+The operator will ask you if you would like your call to be completed.
+If your reply is no, then you can write down or memorize the number and dial the call.
 This feature is usage based and billed per call with the number of call completions placed on the LEC bill.
 See also Courtesy Complete.

 Call Detail Record

-A data record that holds information related to a telephone call.
-This information usually contains the origination and destination address of the call, time of day the call was connected, and duration of the call.
+A call detail record is also known as CDR.
+It is a data record that holds information related to a telephone call.
+The call detail record shows the origination and destination address of your call, the exact time the call was connected, and the call duration.

 Call Forward Busy

-This feature is generally used in conjunction with voice mail.
-The feature is activated by the CO when line is busy.
+The call forward busy feature is used in conjunction with voice mail when your line is busy.
 This in turn activates the call forward busy function and the caller reaches the predetermined number (or voicemail) instead of a busy line.
 Sometimes LEC uses *90 to activate and *91 to deactivate.

 Call Forward Don’t Answer